C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 Currently, this article contains only a collection of basic neurobiological knowledge.
 If you are interested in this topic, feel free to read the following sections.
 However, do not expect any conclusions.

 The whole thing is kept very superficial.
-Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of cannabis abuse, withdrawal, the brain and  psychotropic drugs.
+Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of cannabis abuse, withdrawal, and  psychotropic drugs.

 ### Motivation